krdav/lab-work/NAD-NADH_proliferation_uncouple/README.md

 Rotenone -| mito -| NAD+/NADH -| Asp

+### Uncoupling
-It is hard to uncouple the two metabolic parameters because proliferation is typicaly
+It is hard to uncouple the two metabolic parameters because proliferation is typicaly rescued with pyruvate or alpha-ketobutyrate, which both restores NAD+/NADH ratio and thus also Aspartate levels.
+Aspartate has to be added without affecting NAD+/NADH to uncouple the redox parameters from proliferation.
+However, as Aspartate is not readily taken up by most cells.
+To solve this issue 143B cells were made with stable expressing of Asp/Glu transporter SLC1A3.
+These cells were then exposed to 4 different conditions: 0/50 nM Rotenone and 0/1 mM media Aspartate.
+NAD+/NADH ratio was calculated from LCMS data using response ratios from U-13C internal standards.
+Metabolites were extracted 24 h after addition of Rotenone/Aspartate.
+Proliferation was determined using a 4 day proliferation experiment.